Garam & Madu (Sakit Dadaku)

-"Garam & Madu (Sakit Dadaku)" ("Salt & Honey (My Chest Hurts)") is a song by Tenxi, Jemsii and Naykilla, and was released on 20 December 2024.
-This song tells about longing and doubt in a romantic relationship, describing how someone struggles to deal with conflicting feelings—sweet as honey, but also painful as salt.
+"Garam & Madu (Sakit Dadaku)" ("Salt & Honey (My Chest Hurts)") is a song co-written and recorded by Indonesian singers Tenxi, Jemsii and Naykilla.
+It was released on 20 December 2024, on AntiNRML, The Orchard, HP Music and HP Record, as the second single from Tenxi and Jemsii's collaborative studio album Puting Beliung.
+The song tells about longing and doubt in a romantic relationship, describing how someone struggles to deal with conflicting feelings—sweet as honey, but also painful as salt.

-This song has a hipdut feel, a blend of hip-hop and dangdut, with an energetic beat and a touch of electronic music.
-Joan Pasha Syahputra, James Yusufa Diraja Nugroho, and Nayya Rahmania are the writers of this song, while the singers also act as songwriters.
+"Garam & Madu (Sakit Dadaku)" has a hipdut feel, a blend of hip-hop and dangdut, with an energetic beat and a touch of electronic music.
+Joan Pasha Syahputra, James Yusufa Diraja Nugroho, and Nayya Rahmania are the writers of this song, while the aforementioned singers also act as songwriters.

-Since its release, Garam & Madu (Sakit Dadaku) has received a warm welcome and has gone viral on various platforms, especially TikTok and also on YouTube where it has been watched 87 million times.
-(Note: As of 20 March 2025.)
-This song also managed to rank at the top of the Official Indonesia Chart and Billboard Indonesia Songs.
+"Garam & Madu (Sakit Dadaku)" has received positive response and has gone viral on various platforms such as TikTok and YouTube, where it has been viewed 200 million times.
+(Note: As of 5 September 2026.)
+The song has ranked at the top of the Official Indonesia Chart and Billboard Indonesia Songs chart.

-This song can be listened to on various streaming platforms such as Spotify, Apple Music, and YouTube Music.